dfaker/WebmGenerator/README.md

 On start the program will span a new instance of mpv player and the cool 80s green UI panel.

+Drag the blue bar to seek in chunks on larger videos, short clips won't need this.

 Clicking and dragging on the black area in the Green UI panel will scrub through the video to select a range.

 Scrolling with the mousewheel will increase or decrease the duration of the selected clip.